Stan-l-e-y/RemindMe/README.md

 # Bootstrapping RemindMe

+First,

+- clone the repo
-First, clone the repo, cd into the repo and download the dependancies:
+- cd into the repo
+- install the dependancies

 ```bash
 cd Next-Todo-ts